chapel-lang/chapel/doc/rst/language/spec/statements.rst

 to the directory from which the Chapel compiler was invoked.
 Any directories specified using the Chapel compiler's -I or -L flags will also be searched for matching .h or .a files, respectively.
-Similarly, directories specified with -M will be searched for .chpl files, provided those filenames do not include a slash.
+Similarly, filenames that are .chpl files not containing a slash will be searched for in the usual module search path (which can be adjusted with the -M flag).

 .. code-block:: syntax